 Most finished basement and attics tend to be used as all-purpose flex rooms, so it’s no surprise that many Resource clients come to us looking for multi-functional and transforming furniture specifically for these spaces.

-For those looking to add an extra sleeping space to their attic or basement, our Circe and Adam series wall beds are a popular choice.
+For those looking to add extra sleeping space to their attic or basement, our Circe and Adam series wall beds are popular choices.
 These queen-size wall bed systems can be ordered with fold-down desks or integrated sofas, allowing your newly remodeled space to double as a living room or home office when the bed is not in use.
 Best of all, these particular models can be ordered without their two upper shelves to accommodate lower ceiling heights, which are common to both attics and basements.

 Here are some of the genius techniques our clients have used to breathe new life into a basement or attic: